buren/honey_format/README.md

 If you want to see more usage examples check out the [`examples/`](https://github.com/buren/honey_format/tree/master/examples) and [`spec/`](https://github.com/buren/honey_format/tree/master/spec) directories.

 ## CLI

+> Perfect when you want to get something simple done quickly.

 ```
 Usage: honey_format [file.csv] [options]